DevFabrizio/Fabrizio-Project-Four/TESTING.md

 # Testing the Project

-This is the file dedicated to the tests ran agianst the project to validate and confirm the functionalities added.
+This is the file dedicated to the tests ran against the project to validate and confirm the functionalities added.
 The tables in this file were used to continually check the code written in order to implement the functionalities required by the project goals.

 ### Validation